How to choose NCEA subjects

 Have you got the right subjects for the next NCEA level?

-For some subjects at NCEA Level 2 or 3 you may need to have studied a combination of Level 1 or Level 2 subjects already.
-For example, you might need to study maths and science at NCEA Level 1 to study Level 2 physics.
+For some subjects at NCEA Level 2 or 3 you may need to have studied a combination of Level 1 or Level 2 subjects.

-If you're not sure which subjects you need, check your school’s courses handbook or website or ask your teacher.
+If you're not sure which subjects you'll need, check your school’s courses handbook or website or ask your teacher.

 Have you got the right subjects to do tertiary study?